drshahizan/software-engineering/materials/module4/yChongyi/readme.md

 The system requirements for a student engagement system can be grouped into several categories, including:

-## 1. Functional Requirements:
-Functional requirements define what the system should do to support student engagement.
-Examples of functional requirements for a student engagement system might include:
-- The ability for students to view their course schedule and access course materials.
-- The ability for faculty to post course content and assignments, grade assignments, and communicate with students.
-- The ability for students to register for clubs and organizations, sign up for events, and communicate with other students.

-## 2. Non-functional Requirements:
-Non-functional requirements describe how the system should perform.
-Examples of non-functional requirements for a student engagement system might include:
-- Response time: the system should respond to user actions within a reasonable amount of time.
-- Security: the system should have appropriate security measures to protect sensitive data.
-- Scalability: the system should be able to handle a large number of users and data.

-## 3. Performance Requirements:
+## 1. Performance Requirements:
 Performance requirements define how well the system should perform under certain conditions.
 Examples of performance requirements for a student engagement system might include:
 - The system should be able to handle a large number of concurrent users without experiencing a significant decrease in performance.
 - The system should be able to handle large amounts of data without experiencing significant delays in processing.

-## 4. User Experience Requirements:
+## 2. User Experience Requirements:
 User experience requirements describe the expectations for how users will interact with the system.
 Examples of user experience requirements for a student engagement system might include:
 - The system should be easy to use and navigate.
 - The system should have a visually appealing interface.
 - The system should be accessible to users with disabilities.

-## 5. Compliance Requirements:
+## 3. Compliance Requirements:
 Compliance requirements describe the system's compliance with external standards and regulations.
 Examples of compliance requirements for a student engagement system might include:
 - The system should comply with accessibility standards, such as the Web Content Accessibility Guidelines (WCAG).
 - The system should comply with data protection regulations, such as the General Data Protection Regulation (GDPR) and the Family Educational Rights and Privacy Act (FERPA).

 By identifying and prioritizing these system requirements, you can design and develop a student engagement system that meets the needs of students, faculty, and staff and contributes to student success.

+# Functional Requirements:

+Functional requirements are the specific features and functions that a student engagement system must possess to support student engagement.
+Here are some examples of functional requirements for a student engagement system:

+## 1. Course Management:
+The system should enable faculty to post course content, assignments, and grades, as well as track student attendance and participation.

+## 2. Communication:
+The system should provide a platform for communication between students and faculty, such as email, chat, discussion forums, or video conferencing.

+## 3. Student Records Management:
+The system should be able to store and manage student records, including personal information, academic records, and extracurricular activities.

+## 4. Scheduling:
+The system should allow students to view and manage their course schedules and enable faculty to manage their teaching schedules.

+## 5. Event Management:
+The system should provide a platform for students to sign up for events, view upcoming events, and receive notifications about events.

+## 6. Club and Organization Management:
+The system should allow students to join clubs and organizations, view club events and announcements, and communicate with other members.

+## 7. Learning Analytics:
+The system should provide analytics and reporting features that allow faculty and staff to track student progress, identify areas for improvement, and assess the effectiveness of student engagement initiatives.

+## 8. Academic Support:
+The system should provide access to academic support services, such as tutoring, counseling, and advising.

+## 9. Library Services:
+The system should provide access to library resources, such as online databases, electronic journals, and ebooks.

+By identifying and prioritizing these functional requirements, you can design and develop a student engagement system that meets the needs of students, faculty, and staff and contributes to student success.

 ## Contribution 🛠️